-Pet Skin Care
+Pet Skin Care and Allergies

 Pet skin problems are on the rise, and often, an allergic reaction is the culprit.
 In addition to allergy, pets with chronic dry skin and flea infestations will need skin care assessment and treatment from the vets here at your Canton veterinarians, Acres Mill Veterinary Clinic in Canton, GA.